KevinChngJY/stock_advisor_bot/README.md

 | 4.0 Portfolio Optimization and Asset Allocation | Correlation, Risk Assessment, Portfolio Optimization and Asset Allocation, etc|
 | 5.0 Time Series Forecasting | Classical Time Series Forecasting Technique, Machine Learning and Deep Learning |
 | 6.0 Reinforcement Learning | Trading strategies advise according to result of RL policy and traditional benchmark (RSI and etc)

+The TELEGRAM BOT is designed with the end-user in mind, and the dialogue/workflow is designed to be as user friendly and iniuitive as possible.

 ---